W19972903/PDEPY/README.md

 Summary.
-Given a set of PDE systems ("stratified system"), the POST algorithm computes (weakest) preconditions and (strongest) postconditions as specified below (subject to certain restrictions; see paper).
+Given a set of PDE systems ("stratified system"), the POST algorithm computes (weakest) preconditions and (strongest) postconditions as specified in the code (subject to certain restrictions; see paper).

 Usage: see code.